Sonic Generations (PlayStation 3, Xbox 360, Windows)

 - Some of the rings in Classic Sonic's levels have the "light dashable" flag on, which won't do anything when playing as Classic Sonic.

-The PC version looks noticeably better and runs at a smoother frame-rate compared to the Xbox 360/PlayStation 3 versions.
-The Xbox 360 version also has horribly pixelated cutscenes, due to the files being downscaled to 480p and running at a much lower bitrate in order to fit on a standard DVD, unlike the PS3 version, which uses a 50GB Blu-Ray disc.
-The 360 cutscenes are also used in the PC version.
+The Xbox 360 and PC version have horribly pixelated cutscenes, due to the files being downscaled to 480p and running at a much lower bitrate in order to fit on a standard DVD, unlike the PS3 version, which uses a 50GB Blu-Ray disc.

 Unlockable Sonic 1